 From Rebecca Haugh, Founder:

-This Level One "training wheels" class will provide you with the foundation knowledge and basics to use improvisation.
-I will share with you the most important fundamentals I have learned about using improv in voiceover.
-I explain the basic concepts about how improv is a skill worth having in your VO toolbox.
-I’ve spent the past 10 years in VO, studying acting, improv, and performing, and earning a living doing what I love.
+I’ve been in VO since 2001, studying acting, improv, performing, and earning a living doing what I love.
 Save time and cut the struggle of finding this info – use my knowledge and experience as a short cut for your own career.

-Imagine being more aware, more able and more YOU… More competitive!
+Imagine being more competitive!
 Imagine feeling confident and excited to perform, unafraid of whatever new curveball or goofy direction you get – embracing it all with poise and creativity!
 How cool would that be?

-Please note – This class is for VO talent who work part-time or full-time in voiceover and want to get more competitive by adding improv to their skills.
-This class is NOT for folks trying to figure out how to start a career in voiceover, and it is NOT for people brand new to voiceover work.
+Please note – This class is for VO actors who work part-time or full-time in voiceover and want to get more competitive by adding improv to their skills.
+This class is not for a person starting a career in voiceover.